-On June 20, 2013, the Small Business Administration issued a final rule revising the small business size standards for several industries effective July 22, 2013 (78 FR 37398).
-The rule increased the size standard for Finfish Fishing from \$4.0 to \$19.0 million, Shellfish Fishing from \$4.0 to \$5.0 million, and Other Marine Fishing from \$4.0 to \$7.0 million.
-In light of these new standards, NOAA Fisheries has preliminarily determined that the proposed action would not have a significant economic impact on a substantial number of small entities.
+On June 12, 2014, the Small Business Administration (SBA) issued a final rule revising the small business monetary based size standards to account for inflation that has occurred since the last adjustment in 2008.
+The rule became effective July 14, 2014 (79 FR 33647).
+It increased the size standard for Finfish Fishing from \$19.0 million to \$20.5 million, Shellfish Fishing from \$5.0 million to \$5.5 million, and Other Marine Fishing from \$7.0 million to \$7.5 million.
+All of the vessels directly regulated by this action are believed to be small entities based on the SBA size criteria.